josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251125_current_b_hypothesis.md

 ---

-13 mins in and ive had my first "YOU WILL DIE AN OLD MAID IF YOU DINT KEEP THIS QUIET", so i think that's bingo.
+13 mins in and ive had my first "YOU WILL DIE AN OLD MAID IF YOU DON'T KEEP THIS QUIET", so i think that's bingo.